 |Water from a private well that meets quality standards||Water from a natural source whose quality is not tested regularly|

-If you are unsure of the quality of the water or if there is a public advisory against drinking or cooking with your water, do not give it to your baby.
-Give him recommended bottled water or water from a clean well or water supply that has been tested and approved.
+If you are unsure of the quality of your water or if there is a public advisory against drinking or cooking with your water, do not give it to your baby.
+Give your baby water from some other source that has been recommended for babies (see table above).